iboutsikas/iboutsikas.github.io/_projects/titanium-rose.md

 caption: A rendering engine running on DirectX 12.
 description: >
-    Titanium Rose is a rendering engine that I have been developing in the scope of my research endeavors.
+    Titanium Rose is a rendering engine that I have been developing in the scope of my research endeavors
 date: 1 Dec 2022
 image:
   path: /assets/img/projects/titanium-rose/preview.png